Snuff Box (TV series)

 Snuff Box (sometimes referred to as Berry & Fulcher's Snuff Box) is a British dark sitcom set in London.
 Starring and written by Matt Berry and Rich Fulcher with additional material by Nick Gargano, it aired on BBC Three in 2006.
 The series was directed by Brass Eye director Michael Cumming who later directed Berry's Toast of London.

 Starring as fictionalized versions of themselves, Berry plays a hangman ("High Executioner to the King of England"), and Fulcher his assistant.
 The majority of the programme is set in a "gentlemen's club for hangmen", although the show is also interspersed with sequences of sketches, often featuring different characters.
 The show is set in "no particular time" with deliberately anachronistic sets.

 Background

 Berry and Fulcher met whilst working together on another BBC Three comedy, The Mighty Boosh.
 Snuff Box was originally titled Berry & Fulcher's Comedy Bronze.

+The show was produced by Channel X Productions, who had previously produced the animated series Popetown for BBC Three in 2005.
+Popetown had been met with international controversy prior to its broadcast, so was never aired by BBC Three.
+According to Berry, this led to the commissioning of Snuff Box, as BBC Three owed Channel X Productions a favour.
+In addition, BBC Three was looking for a new sketch show to replace Little Britain, which had been moved to BBC One for its final series.

 Reception

 The Guardian described the show as "fantastically dark and cynical".